NULL-HDU/barrage-server/Protocal.md

 message body: `userId(Uint64) + nickname(nickname) + roomNumber(Uint32) + troop(Uint8)`

-* userId: Uint64, the id of uint64.
+* userId: Uint64, the id of user.
 * nickname: nickname, the name of user
 * roomNumber: Uint32, the room of game.
-* troop: Uint8, the troop of user.
+* troop: Uint8, the troop number of user.

 ### <f>2. ready game